jcollot2/Dash-Bash-Python/README.md

 ## Crontab

-Now that the bash script is complete, we need to generate data to design the python Dashboard.
+Now that the bash script is complete, we need to use this data to design the python Dashboard.
 For the script to generate data, it would have to run every 5 mins, for that, I use Crontab.

-In order to add a task to the Crontab, I use the following command :    `crontab -e` We will then modify the file to add our job :
+In order to add a task to the Crontab, I use the following command :    `crontab -e` So this is the job i used :
 `*/5 * * * * cd /home/ubuntu/Dash-Bash-Python/ && /bin/bash -c ./getData.sh`
 for resume, we say to crontab, to execute each 5 min the command.
 And this command say to go to the project folder and then execute our bash script.

 ## Dash

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.